What is Rhinoplasty?

 Patients may choose to undergo rhinoplasty after experiencing blunt force trauma to the nose.
 This can happen during a car accident, a high-contact athletic event, a fight, or just a moment of clumsiness.
 After such an incident it is advisable to seek surgery within a week or two of injury, before the bones start to solidify in the broken pose.

-During your first visit in either of our New Jersey locations, Dr. Adam Hamawy will ask you about your desired appearance to help him understand your expectations and let you know if they can realistically be accomplished.
+During your first visit in either of our New Jersey locations, Dr. Adam Hamawy will ask you about your desired appearance to help him understand your expectations of a nose job and let you know if they can realistically be accomplished.
 He will examine the inside and outside of your nose, considering factors such as the structure of your nasal bones and cartilage, the thickness of your skin and how your nose relates with the rest of your facial structures.
 Your age will also be considered.
 It is best for younger patients to have reached full facial growth, usually between 15 and 17 years of age.

 Be prepared to discuss any medical conditions you may have such as allergies, prior nose injuries no matter how minor, breathing difficulties, any surgeries and medications, vitamins or other supplements that you currently take.
 If you are a smoker, you will be asked to stop smoking at least 3 weeks before your surgery.
-Depending on your medical status, Dr. Hamawy may ask for additional evaluations before proceeding with surgery.
+Depending on your medical status, Dr. Hamawy may ask for additional evaluations before proceeding with a surgery.

-Preparing for a rhinoplasty procedure is much like preparing for any surgery.
+Preparing for your rhinoplasty in New Jersey is much like preparing for any surgery.
 Patients are asked to stop smoking well before the operation, as it can inhibit the body’s healing process and put you at risk of side effects.
 The same goes for anti-inflammatory medications like aspirin and ibuprofen.
 Patients will also be advised regarding any routine medications and prescriptions that may need to be altered or halted altogether to minimize health risks before the surgery.
 Dr. Hamawy will give each patient more detailed pre-op instructions during the consultation visit before the surgery that are specific to their own set of circumstances.

 Rhinoplasty can be performed as a primary or secondary surgery.
 Primary rhinoplasty surgery refers to surgery done on the nose for the very first time.
 The goal of primary rhinoplasty surgery is to fix all functional and/or cosmetic problems so as to avoid the need for a second nose surgery.
 Secondary rhinoplasty surgery, also known as revision rhinoplasty, is a term used to describe any surgeries performed on a nose that was previously operated on.
 This is performed when the patient is not satisfied with the outcome of their previous nose surgery or surgeries.
 Open or closed technique can be used to accomplish either type of rhinoplasty depending on the issue and aesthetic/functional goal.